Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Experimental Setup

 \subsection{Evaluation Criteria}

-Model performance is evaluated using accuracy, macro-averaged precision, recall, and F1 score on the validation set.
-Macro-averaging ensures that all sentiment classes are weighted equally, thereby mitigating the effects of class imbalance.
-Due to the small dataset size, all models achieve perfect training accuracy (1.0), which indicates overfitting.
-Therefore, validation metrics are used as the primary indicators of generalization capability.
-Confusion matrices are analyzed to assess class-wise prediction patterns.
-Final performance on the held-out test set is reported when applicable.
+Model performance uses accuracy, macro-averaged precision, recall, and F1 score on the validation set.
+Macro-averaging ensures equal weighting across all sentiment classes, mitigating class imbalance.
+Due to the small dataset, all models achieve perfect training accuracy (1.0).
+This indicates overfitting.
+Validation metrics serve as the primary indicators of generalization capability.
+Confusion matrices analyze class-wise prediction patterns.
+Final test set performance is reported for all models.